-That support groups are helpful to people dealing with a broad range of life challenges, losses, and traumas is well documented.
+It is well documented that support groups are helpful to people dealing with a broad range of life challenges, losses, and traumas.
 For burn survivors, finding a support group of people who understand the long journey back after a burn injury and who can therefore offer hope and direction in the process of recovery is a godsend.
 Support groups can decrease the sense of isolation and stigmatization that many burn survivors feel.
 Being a part of a support group can be the first step in reconnecting socially after burn injury.
 Every journey begins with a single step, and the step of finding a healthy and healing support group is often an essential one for burn survivors, their families, friends, and caregivers.

 ORGANIZING A GROUP